 Anemia is a medical condition characterized by chronic fatigue, dizziness, and breathlessness, among other symptoms, due to a lack of red blood cells; and oxygen, as a result.
-A good diet rich in iron, folate, and vitamin B12 is a first-line treatment for the condition.
+Nutritionists say that a good diet rich in iron, folate, and vitamin B12 is a first-line treatment for the condition.

 However, certain foods can hinder the absorption of these nutrients, hence cancelling the nutrifying effects of anemia-friendly foods.
 Here are some foods you should avoid with your pro-anemia diet: